menu iconknow your dna logosearch icon

 What is DNA Analysis?

-By examining the unique code that individuals have in the hereditary material that's been passed down to them from their parents, people can learn more about their heritage and lineage, as well as find out where they may have come from.
+DNA analysis is the process of examining the unique code that people have in the hereditary material passed down to them from their parents.
+Through it, people can learn more about their heritage and lineage and discover their origins.

 Know Your DNA Reviews